Correspondences between affine Hecke algebras and applications: Howe correspondence

 \subsection{A correspondence between Hecke algebras of $p$-adic groups}

 We will consider here only the case of dual pairs formed by a $p$-adic symplectic group and a $p$-adic orthogonal group of even dimension.
 The other cases can be treated in a similar way.
-Let $n$ and $m$ be two fixed non-negative integers, and let $W_n$ be a symplectic space of (even) dimension $2n$ over $F$.
+Let $n$ and $n'$ be two fixed non-negative integers, and let $W_n$ be a symplectic space of (even) dimension $2n$ over $F$.
 The corresponding group of isometries is the symplectic group $G_n:=\Sp(W_n)$.
-Let $V_m$ be a quadratic space of dimension $2m$ over $F$ (i.e., a space endowed with a non-degenerate symmetric $F$-bilinear form).
-We denote by $\eta_m$ the quadratic character of $F^\times$ associated to $F(\sqrt\Delta_m)/F$, where $\Delta_m$ is the discriminant of the form.
-The orthogonal group $G_m':=\rO(V_m)$ is the corresponding group of isometries, and $(G_n,G_m')$ is a dual pair in $\Sp(W_{2nm})$.
-Fixing a non-trivial additive character $\psi$ of $F$, we obtain the so-called Weil representation $\omega$ of the metaplectic group $\Mp(W_{2nm})$.
-We denote by $\widetilde G_n$ and $\widetilde G_m'$ the inverse images of $G_n$ and $G_m'$ in $\Mp(W_{2nn})$.
-Let $\omega_{n,m}$ denote the restriction of the representation $\omega$ to $\widetilde G_n\times \widetilde G'_m$.
+Let $V_{n'}$ be a quadratic space of dimension $2n'$ over $F$ (i.e., a space endowed with a non-degenerate symmetric $F$-bilinear form).
+We denote by $\eta_{n'}$ the character of $F^\times$ associated to $F(\sqrt\Delta_{n'})/F$, where $\Delta_{n'}$ is the discriminant of the form.
+The orthogonal group $G_{n'}':=\rO(V_{n'})$ is the corresponding group of isometries, and $(G_n,G_{n'}')$ is a dual pair in $\Sp(W_{2nn'})$.
+Fixing a non-trivial additive character $\psi$ of $F$, we obtain the so-called Weil representation $\omega$ of the metaplectic cover $\Mp(W_{2nn'})$ of $\Sp_{W_{2nn'}}$.
+We can define a splitting $G _n\times G'_{n'}\to\Mp(W_{2nn'})$ (see \cite{Kudla2}).
+By means of this splitting we obtain a Weil representation of $G_n\times G'_{n'}$. which we denote $\omega_{n,n'}$.